technokrat/vuexr/README.md

 #### Why AR?

 ##### Industry
-Imagine, you could wander through your industrial hall with your smartphone, and directly see real-time sensor readouts hovering in 3D over your machinery.
+Imagine, you could wander through an industrial hall with your smartphone, and directly see real-time sensor readouts hovering in 3D over the machinery.
 With a simple touch press you then open up a detailed view.

 You do not have to scroll through infinite pages of SCADA units on your computer in search for the specific machinery – You are now directly linked via the physical entity itself.